Shaiza-10000/Spatial-Transcritopmics-Analysis/Scanpy-Tutorial/README.md

 # Spatial Transcriptomics with Scanpy

-This notebook walks through a complete spatial transcriptomics analysis pipeline — from raw count data to biologically meaningful maps of gene expression across tissue.
+This notebook walks through a complete spatial transcriptomics analysis pipeline, from raw count data to biologically meaningful maps of gene expression across tissue.
 It covers two technologies: **10x Genomics Visium** and **MERFISH**, each with its own strengths and quirks.

 If you are new to spatial transcriptomics, think of it this way: regular single-cell RNA sequencing tells you *what* genes a cell expresses, but throws away *where* that cell was sitting in the tissue.
 Spatial transcriptomics keeps that location information.
-The result is something closer to a map than a list — you can see which cell types cluster near blood vessels, which genes are active at the tissue edge, and how cell identity changes across anatomy.
+The result is something closer to a map than a list, you can see which cell types cluster near blood vessels, which genes are active at the tissue edge, and how cell identity changes across anatomy.

 ---